oracle-livelabs/goldengate/goldengate-microservices23ai-modern/rest-api/rest-api.md

 Oracle GoldenGate 23ai is built on the Microservices Architecture and supports management and monitoring via three interfaces: the WebUI, the command-line interface (Admin Client), and the REST API.
 The REST API provides an excellent method for Engineering and DevOps teams to use scriptable REST calls to connect to the GoldenGate services and its processes.

+The examples in this lab are only a small set of available REST calls.
+The complete list of documented calls are available, [here](https://docs.oracle.com/en/middleware/goldengate/core/23/oggra/).

    ![Rest API management](./images/rest-api-manage.png " ")

 Estimated time: 10 minutes